Building Voice Agents

 const agent = new RealtimeAgent({ name: 'Greeter', instructions: 'Greet the user with cheer and answer questions.',});

-const guardedSession = new RealtimeSession(agent, { outputGuardrails: [ /*...*/ ], outputGuardrailSettings: { debounceTextLength: 500, // run guardrail every 500 characters or set it to -1 to run it only at the end },});Turn detection / voice activity detection
+const guardedSession = new RealtimeSession(agent, { outputGuardrails: [ /*...*/ ], outputGuardrailSettings: { debounceTextLength: 500, // run guardrail every 500 characters or set it to -1 to run it only at the end },});Conversation state and delegation

 import { RealtimeSession, RealtimeAgent } from '@openai/agents/realtime';